graphhopper/directions-api/docs-matrix.md

 :----------------------|:------------
 info.errors            | If one point cannot be found then GraphHopper will skip calculating and print a message ala "Cannot find from_points".
 Make sure to correct or remove it.

+### HTTP Headers

+ * X-RateLimit-Limit: your current daily limit
+ * X-RateLimit-Remaining: your remaining credits
+ * X-RateLimit-Reset: number of seconds until you have to wait
+ * X-RateLimit-Credits: the number of 'credits' this request costs.
+A normal routing requests equates to 1.

 ### HTTP Error codes

 HTTP error code | Reason :---------------|:------------
-400 	    | Something was wrong in your request
-400             | Too few or too many points
+400 	           | Something was wrong in your request 400             | Too few or too many points
-429             | API limit reached, you'll also get an email about this, and the header properties will give you more information: X-RateLimit-Limit (your current daily limit), X-RateLimit-Remaining (your remaining credits) and X-RateLimit-Reset (number of seconds until you have to wait).
+429             | API limit reached, you'll also get an email about this, and the header properties will give you more information, see above
 500             | Internal server error.
 We get automatically a notification and will try to fix this fast.
 501 	           | Only a special list of vehicles is supported